bnoden/OffAndUp/readme.md

 UI extensions for PC version of OfferUp.com

 #### `extendui.min.js`
-This minified file contains the combined functionality of all the other components.
+This minified file contains the combined functionality of all the other components and,
+at this point, is the only necessary JS file.

+This extension is function on the landing page, the query results page, and  user
+profile pages (assuming the user has items for sale).
 ___

 ##### `IgnoreSoldItems`